Bigdata2025Team5/Assignment4-1/AIDisclosure.md

 # AI Disclosure

-In this project, we used AI tools like ChatGPT and Perplexity to help with the following tasks:
+In this assignment, we used AI tools like ChatGPT and Perplexity to help with the following tasks:

 1. **Understanding Redis and Redis Streams**
    We used AI tools to learn about Redis and how Redis Streams work.
 This helped us understand its features and how it handles data.